 A medication known as 5-aminosalicylic acid, or 5-ASA, is a common treatment for ulcerative colitis.
 5-ASA medications can be taken orally or applied topically.
 They can reduce the incidence of inflammation in your bowel.

-Topical mesalamine, a preparation of 5-ASA, has been found to induce remission for about 72 percent of people with left-sided colitis within four weeks.
+Topical mesalamine, a preparation of 5-ASA, has been found to induce remission for about 72 percent of people with left-sided colitis within 4 weeks.

 5-ASA is also available as a suppository or enema.
 If you have left-sided ulcerative colitis, your doctor will likely prescribe an enema.
 A suppository wouldn’t reach enough of the affected area.

-If your symptoms don’t respond to either 5-ASA or oral corticosteroid treatments, your doctor may prescribe infliximab (Remicade).
-Infliximab is an antibody that targets and inactivates immune system proteins known to cause ulcerative colitis inflammation.
+If your symptoms are moderate to severe, your doctor may prescribe a biologic drug.
+These are antibodies that target inactivate immune system proteins known to cause ulcerative colitis inflammation.

 In severe, rare instances, you may require hospitalization to treat your symptoms.
 If you’re hospitalized, you may receive intravenous (IV) steroids or other IV medications that can help stabilize your condition.